harness-community/harness-community.github.io/website/blog/2022-10-18-CD-troubleshooting-guide-part-1/troubleshooting-guide-part-1.md

 **Solution:**

 1. The connection issue is likely something to do with the URL.
 For an AWS Linux box it’s usually something like ec2-76-939-110-125.us-west-1.compute.amazonaws.com.
 For Azure, normally it would be something like **ssh -i ~/.ssh/id_rsa azureuser@10.111.12.123** so in Harness try it without the https:// scheme.:
 2. The SSH key in your screenshot looks like it’s in NextGen.
-You can also use a Shell Script step in ([NextGen](https://ngdocs.harness.io/article/k5lu0u6i1i-using-shell-scripts)).
+You can also use a Shell Script step in [NextGen](https://ngdocs.harness.io/article/k5lu0u6i1i-using-shell-scripts).
-3. In Harness CurrentGen you can deploy to any Linux VM using our ([SSH Deployment Type](https://docs.harness.io/article/5qh02lv090-define-your-traditional-ssh-target-infrastructure)), you can also use ([Azure VMSS](https://docs.harness.io/category/4o8zim2tfr-vmss-howtos)).
+3. In Harness CurrentGen you can deploy to any Linux VM using our [SSH Deployment Type](https://docs.harness.io/article/5qh02lv090-define-your-traditional-ssh-target-infrastructure), you can also use [Azure VMSS](https://docs.harness.io/category/4o8zim2tfr-vmss-howtos).
-4. You can deploy to a ([physical server](https://docs.harness.io/article/stkxmb643f-add-physical-data-center-cloud-provider))
+4. You can deploy to a [physical server](https://docs.harness.io/article/stkxmb643f-add-physical-data-center-cloud-provider).
-5. If you’re just looking to copy files as part of a 'workflow', you can use a ([Shell Script step](https://docs.harness.io/article/1fjrjbau7x-capture-shell-script-step-output))
+5. If you’re just looking to copy files as part of a 'workflow', you can use a [Shell Script step](https://docs.harness.io/article/1fjrjbau7x-capture-shell-script-step-output).
-6. For artifact copy, as opposed to deployment, you can use the SSH Service and Copy Artifact Command
+6. For artifact copy, as opposed to deployment, you can use the SSH Service and Copy Artifact Command.

 ### COMMON ISSUES

 **Issue:**

 Hi, need some help on the following questions:
-A] In harness cd while deploying helm chart [from a http helm chart], can I upload a custom values.yaml file which is at a different location?
+1. In harness cd while deploying helm chart [from a http helm chart], can I upload a custom values.yaml file which is at a different location?
-B] Installed an helm chart on an aks cluster using a harness but tried to run the helm list locally in my terminal unable to see the release name in the cmd output?
+2. Installed an helm chart on an aks cluster using a harness but tried to run the helm list locally in my terminal unable to see the release name in the cmd output?
-C] In harness CD ,can i give a custom release name while installing the helm chart in the pipeline?
+3. In harness CD ,can i give a custom release name while installing the helm chart in the pipeline?

 **Solution:**
 To answer your question:
-For Q.A] You can do that, refer to the section values.yaml For Q.B] By default the app is installed under the harness namespace so you need to add -n harness to the Helm command.
+1. You can do that, refer to the section values.yaml
+2. By default the app is installed under the harness namespace so you need to add -n harness to the Helm command.
 Try:

 ```
 helm list -n harness
 ```

-For Q.C] yes, we can do that
+3. Yes, we can do that
 ![custom-release-name](./custom-release-name.png)

 **Issue:**